LUMC/HAMLET/README.md

 pytest --tag sanity
 ```

-If any of the tests fail, append `--keep-workflow-wd-on-fail` to the pytest command and inspect the `log.err` and
+If any of the tests fail, append `--keep-workflow-wd-on-fail` or `--kwdof` to
-`log.out` files in the run folder.
+the pytest command and inspect the `log.err` and `log.out` files in the run
+folder.

 To test if HAMLET can parse the Snakemake files and find the appropriate output files, use
 ```bash